soumitra-bharati/Employee-Attrition-Analysis/README.md

 Predictive Modeling:

-Logistic Regression model was selected for its interpretability in forecasting attrition risk.
+Random Forest Classifer model was selected for its interpretability in forecasting attrition risk.

 The model was trained on the oversampled and scaled dataset.